 With so many individuals addicted to substances in the U.S. alone, addiction professionals have had their hands full.
 Fortunately, new ideas have been developed to try to help those addicted to drugs and alcohol.
-One of these treatment methods is Dialectical Behavioral Therapy (DBT).
+One of these treatment methods is Dialectical Behavior Therapy (DBT).
 This treatment method was originally developed in the 1980s by a psychologist to help treat individuals with a mental condition called Borderline Personality Disorder.

 DBT, when used in addiction treatment, identifies the addiction problem as a symptom of emotion dysregulation.

 Often people who abuse addictive substances are doing so to cope with intense feelings (emotions).
 DBT might be most beneficial to individuals who use drugs and alcohol in an attempt to manage their thoughts and emotions.
 In the use of DBT, the relationship between the client and their therapist is crucial.
 The therapist helps the individual address and ultimately find maximum recovery from their difficulty, which in this case is drug or alcohol addiction.
-This model of therapy often utilizes individual sessions, as well as group sessions.
+This model of therapy often utilizes individual sessions as well as group sessions.
 DBT treatment is relatively intense work.
 DBT works by decreasing abuse of the substance, alleviating physical discomfort, diminishing cravings/urges, avoiding opportunities to cue abuse, reducing behaviors conducive to drug addiction, and increasing community reinforcement of healthy behaviors.

 Can DBT help with substance abuse?
 In some cases, it most certainly can.

-“The adaptation of DBT to patients with SUD (Substance Use Disorder) and BPD represents a natural extension of the therapy, in light of the comorbidities frequent and often synergistic threat to life.”
 It is important to seek licensed, professional help when addressing a mental health condition and substance abuse issue.
 Recovery truly is possible, with the right treatment.